ritish-behera/VSD-PhysicalDesign/README.md

 The left hand side term is called as arrival time whereas the right hand side term is called as required time.
 The difference between required time and arrival time is called as setup slack.

 ### Hold Time for Ideal and Real Clock
-Hold Time is the minimum amount of time that the data input (D) must remain stable after the clock edge for the data to be reliably latched by a sequential element (like a flip-flop).
-It is produced due to 2nd MUX present in the capture flop which takes some amount of time to send out the data or latch the data.
+Hold time is the minimum time that data input (D) must remain stable after the clock edge for reliable latching by a sequential element (flip-flop).
+It is due to the second MUX present in the capture flop which takes some amount of time to send out the data or latch the data.

 ![Screenshot (1695)](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/a145e9ca-90d9-4a23-af01-0862ac3238bf)

-It puts the constraint that the combinational delay should be greater than capture flop delay i.e. Combinational Delay (Theta) > Hold Time(H).
+For ideal clocks : Combinational Delay(θ) > Hold Time(H)

 But for real cases due to wire RC delays in clock path there might be skew between the clock edges like earlier cases as well as uncertainty due to PLL.

-So for real clock it can be stated as - combinational delay(Theta) + Delta1 > Hold Time(H) + Delta2 + Hold Uncertainty(HU)
+So for real clocks : Combinational Delay(θ)+ Δ1 > Hold Time(H) + Δ2 + Hold Uncertainty(HU)

 ![image](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/d02767d8-8812-430e-8dba-9373f8c70e9b)